JasonS05/Computer-Architecture/Instruction Set.md

 11. Conditional absolute jump
     - This instruction behaves the same as an absolute jump, but uses the same conditional mechanism as the conditional relative jump.
 12. Push immediate
-    - This instruction may accept either 1, 2, 3, 4, 5, 6, 7, 8, or 10 additional bytes.
+    - This instruction may accept either 0, 1, 2, 3, 4, 5, 6, 7, 8, or 10 additional bytes.
 If the number of provided bits is not a multiple of 8, it truncates the excess bits and pushes the remaining ones to the stack as a list of bytes.
-If only one additional byte is provided, it assumes the eighth bit to be a 0.
-If no additional bytes are provided, an exception is thrown.
+These excess bits must be equal to 0 or else an exception is thrown.
+If only one additional byte is provided, then instead of truncating away the 7 provided bits, it retains them and assumes the eighth bit to be a 0.
+If no additional bytes are provided, it pushes a single null byte to the stack.
 13. Push stack 1 byte
-    - This instruction accepts 0, 1, or 2 additional bytes.
-These bytes specify as an unsigned integer how deep into the stack to fetch one byte of data.
+    - This instruction accepts additional bytes in the same manner as the "push immediate" instruction.
+These bytes are as an unsigned integer which specifies how deep into the stack to fetch one byte of data.
 This byte is then pushed to the top of the stack.
-If no bytes are provided, the offset is assumed to be 0 and the top most byte of the stack is duplicated.
+If an offset of zero is desired, then one additional byte equal to a null byte must be provided, which will cause the top byte of the stack to be duplicated.
+If no additional bytes are provided, this instruction pops an 8 byte unsigned integer from the stack and uses that as the corresponding offset, offsetting from where the top of the stack is after the 8 byte number is popped.
 14. Push stack 2 byte
     - This instruction behaves like the previous one but moves two bytes of data instead.
 An offset of 0 means the top two bytes of the stack are duplicated.
 15. Push stack 4 byte